Discover what a certified registered nurse anesthetist (CRNA) is, typical CRNA pay, and the requirements to become one.

 Benefits of becoming a nurse anesthetist include:

-• Intellectually challenging: Your work as a CRNA is considered intellectually demanding, requiring insight and critical thinking.
+Intellectually challenging: Your work as a CRNA is intellectually demanding, requiring insight and critical thinking.

 To become a nurse anesthetist, you need to have experience in acute medical or surgical settings, earn the right qualifications, become licensed, and then maintain your license with continuing education and relicensing efforts.
-Here's what you can expect on the path to becoming a nurse anesthetist:
+Consider these important steps on the path to becoming a nurse anesthetist:

 To become a nurse anesthetist, you must obtain a doctoral degree and certification.
 The landscape in the profession has changed, as CRNAs were previously only required to have a master’s degree.
-Starting in 2025, new nurse anesthetists will be required to have earned a doctoral degree.
+Starting in 2025, new nurse anesthetists will have to earn a doctoral degree.
 Institutions currently offering programs in nursing anesthesia have had to adjust their curricula.

 As a nurse anesthetist, you are an advanced practice registered nurse (APRN).
 After becoming a registered nurse and working in the profession, you will complete a Doctor of Nursing Practice (DNP) program or a Doctor of Nursing Anesthesia Practice (DNAP), the two doctoral qualifications approved by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA).
 You’ll typically spend three years completing your doctoral degree.